 I have traveled extensively outside of the United States while being on active duty.
 Before any of the travel could occur, there were certain steps that I had to take to ensure that I got the proper approvals to travel abroad.
 One of the most important steps was to complete the Aircraft and Personnel Automated Clearance System (APACS).
 APACS is a web-based tool to create, submit, coordinate and approve military aircraft and personnel travel clearances (Special Area, Theater and Country) for official and personal travel.

 I have used the system in recent months for travel to Costa Rica, Panama, and Asia.
-The system is really straightforward, but I will provide some about what will get the APACS personnel request submitted and approved in a timely fashion (I do not know about aircraft requests):
+The system is really straightforward, but I will provide some info about what it takes to get the APACS personnel request submitted and approved in a timely fashion (I do not know about aircraft requests):

 - Members need to create an account at the APACS log in screen.
 Located under New Accounts & Help.